 A comprehensive survey of the history of life and major events in the physical development of Earth as interpreted from rocks and fossils.
-Prerequisite: GEOL 1403.
+Prerequisite: GEOL 1403 grade "C" or better.

 GEOL 1405.
 ENVIRONMENTAL SCIENCE (LECTURE 3, LAB 3) CREDIT 4.
 ACGM.